Hugo (game show): Story, gameplay, and rules

-The globally familiar standard content and basic rules of subsequent Hugo programs have been established by the vastly expanded second season of the original Danish show in 1991.
-The objective of the show became guiding the on-screen Hugo through a given a series of game scenarios, each made of an either two-dimensional (side-scrolling) or pseudo three-dimensional (seen from behind Hugo) level.
-Hugo has to keep constantly moving by various means (for example, riding a snowboard or flying a biplane through a thunderstorm) while avoiding obstacles in his way and surviving Scylla's physical traps and magic spells in order to reach his captive family in the witch's lair before running out of his three lives.
-All scenarios were composed of many Dragon's Lair style, albeit more repetitive but less scripted, quick time events requiring the caller to press the correct button in time.
-A failure to avoid any of the dangers caused the loss of one of Hugo's lives and play a relevant cutscene showing Hugo dying or being otherwise stopped in a cartoonish way, often uttering a sarcastic line to comment on this.
-While progressing through a level, the players were given an opportunity to collect the scattered treasure (initially mostly bars and bags of gold) to increase their scores, which decreased upon picking up rocks (this and some other mistakes were marked a sinister laugh of Scylla, watching Hugo through her magic ball and occasionally reacting to his progress in her own cutscenes).
-The game-over state could be further triggered by running out of time (usually represented by either some sort of a deadly peril constantly chasing Hugo, such as an avalanche or a flood, or by his remaining amount of fuel or oxygen) or by entering an incorrect password-like puzzle sequence at the end of some levels (the latter required the players to first discover and memorize the solution, presented in the form of a particular set of three symbols randomised for each session, and then to enter it correctly).
+The globally familiar standard content of subsequent Hugo programs and their basic rules have been established in 1991 by the vastly expanded second season of the original Danish show.
+It now featured Hugo's dangerous journeys in search of his family, kidnapped by the evil Scylla and held captive by her within one of the witch's several skull-themed lairs.
+The contest's objective became guiding the on-screen Hugo through one of the given game scenarios (the choice between them could be left for the player to decide), typically of jump-n-run genre, to reach Scylla's lair before running out of his three lives.
+An either a two-dimensional (side-scrolling left to right) or pseudo three-dimensional (seen from behind Hugo) level represented a different adventure.
+Almost invariably, Hugo would keep constantly moving forward (for example, riding either a snowboard down a mountain or a skateboard on a half-pipe style dry watermill chute, or flying a biplane through a magical thunderstorm), while avoiding obstacles in his way and surviving the witch's magic and her assorted traps and minions.
+A failure to avoid any of the dangers caused the loss of one of Hugo's lives.
+Usually, the players had to react in the style back then seen as reminiscent of Dragon's Lair, albeit more repetitive but less scripted, quick time events requiring the caller to press the correct button in time.

+The game over state could be also triggered by running out of time (usually represented by either some sort of a deadly peril constantly chasing Hugo, such as an avalanche or a flood, or by his remaining amount of fuel or oxygen) or by entering an incorrect password-like puzzle sequence at the end of some levels (the latter required the players to first discover and memorize the solution, presented in the form of a particular set of three symbols randomised for each session, and then to enter it correctly).
 Failing in any of such cases would make the game end instantly, no matter how many lives have remained in reserve.
-Several scenarios also required the player to use a map of the level (with the time countdown continuing) and keep choosing correctly between alternating paths as to avoid eventually reaching a dead end instead of arriving at an entry to the witch's hideout after successfully completing the level.
+Several scenarios further required the player to use a map of the level (with the time countdown continuing while checking it) as Hugo would have to keep choosing correctly between alternating paths, where choosing wrong would have Hugo eventually reach a dead end.
+While advancing towards the witch's hideout, the players were given an opportunity to collect the scattered treasure (initially mostly bars and bags of gold) to increase their game scores.
+Picking up rocks, on the other hand, would decrease the score.